Mendiax/Cryptography/README.md

 # Cryptography
 My repository with cryptography implementation.
+This include:
+- AES implementation in C from scratch
+- DH key exchange in OpenSSL
+- Simple server that uses AES and DH to create encrypted channels for communication

 ## Structure